SantiagoInteractive/mobilpay-card-gateway-for-woocommerce/README.md

 Some of the classes that make all the payment process possible are developed by [![NETOPIA mobilPay](NETOPIA mobilPay)](https://github.com/mobilPay)

 ## Changelog

+#### v 1.0.1
+- Fixed empty return url issue in some cases
+- Tested up to WP 4.7.2 with WooCommerce 2.6.14

 #### v 1.0
 - Initial release (Tested up to WP 4.7 with WooCommerce 2.6.11)